BTalamantesBecerra/omicR_for_Windows/README.md

 Download the zip directory “omicR.zip“.
 Unzip this directory and double click the executable file “omicR.exe” with the image of the green parrot.
 This will open a window where you can run the scripts.
 You do not need to install anything as everything is compiled into this file and you can start running your analysis.

+TUTORIAL TO DOWNLOAD THIS SCRIPT (~1.5 min) https://youtu.be/19zn7WoKtbg

-Tutorial to use this scripts (~20 min): https://youtu.be/pdMio2vj-FM
+TUTORIAL TO USE THIS SCRIPT (~20 min): https://youtu.be/pdMio2vj-FM